cap-js/docs/java/developing-applications/configuring.md

 For CAP applications, it is advised to use the [SAP Java Buildpack 2](https://help.sap.com/docs/btp/sap-business-technology-platform/sap-jakarta-buildpack).
 CAP applications built with the Spring Boot do not require any specific configuration for buildpack and running using [Java Main](https://help.sap.com/docs/btp/sap-business-technology-platform/java-main) runtime by default.

-To configure the buildpack for Java 21 with SapMachine JRE, which is recommended setup for CAP, add the following lines to your `mta.yaml` right under your Java service definition:
+To configure the buildpack for Java 21 with SapMachine JRE, add the following lines to your `mta.yaml` right under your Java service definition:

 ```yaml
 parameters: